Feyerabend/vm/add/README.md

 Adding two numbers in *Verilog* (a hardware description language) involves describing the behavior of a digital circuit that performs the addition.
-Below is an example of a Verilog[^verilog] module that implements an 8-bit binary adder, very similar to the C code:
+Below is a non tested example of a Verilog[^verilog] module that implements an 8-bit binary adder (cf. C code):

 [^verilog]: https://en.wikipedia.org/wiki/Verilog